sonalgoyal/crux/README.md

 Instructions to set up the dev environment in Eclipse -
 - Add the Maven dependencies through the Eclipse m2e plugin and you should be good to go.
-- Please refer to committer's checklist.txt for further details
+- Please refer to <a href=https://github.com/sonalgoyal/crux/blob/master/CommitterChecklist.txt>https://github.com/sonalgoyal/crux/blob/master/CommitterChecklist.txt</a> for further details

 Crux Limitations
 -